Why earn concurrent degrees?

 - For international students interested in OPT, employment must be tied to the most recent degree earned and conferred.
 International students who are currently enrolled in a non-STEM eligible program may wish to pursue a STEM-eligible degree on a concurrent basis.
 If the second degree earned is STEM-eligible, students can apply for a 24-month extension for OPT.

+If you are interested in a concurrent degree, contact the admissions office at 610-648-3242 or [email protected].
 Find the Penn State Graduate School concurrent degree policy and student eligibility standards here.